 Budget for implementing tribal plan will be part of the Project budget in the RAP.
 It uses to cover costs of payment of compensation on land cost, affected structure rebuilding cost, crop losses, trees and livelihood support cost including 30% additional support to tribal households, vulnerable groups (income not exceeding Tk 10,000 monthly per HH, female headed HHs and disabled), and capacity building support to BLPA.

-Table : Indicative Budget for Land Acquisition and project benefit
+Table 6: Indicative Budget for Land Acquisition and project benefit for Tribal PAHs